bduffany/gpt-cli/README.md

 # gpt-cli

-Fast, simple, powerful GPT CLI client written in Go.
+Fast, simple, and powerful GPT CLI client written in Go.

 - Uses the streaming API for realtime output.
 - Keeps chat context throughout the session.